 Distressed Home Sales: Foreclosures, Short Sales, REOs

-Foreclosures, short sales and REOs remind me of, "Lions and tigers and bears, oh, my!"
+Foreclosures, short sales and REOs remind us of, "Lions and tigers and bears, oh, my!"
 There are similarities.
-Lions and tigers and bears are animals, but different from each other -- just as foreclosures and short sales and real-estate-owned (REOs) are distressed sales but different from each other.
+Lions and tigers and bears are fierce animals, but different from each other -- just as foreclosures and short sales and real-estate-owned (REOs) are distressed sales but different from each other.

 However, without specialized knowledge about how to handle the purchase of a foreclosure, short sale or REO, you could find yourself in dangerous territory.

 For example, while many short sales are foreclosures, not all foreclosures are short sales and not every short sale is in foreclosure.
 To further complicate matters, REOs are not short sales either, but some intended short sales can end up as an REO.

 A foreclosure property is a home in foreclosure -- when a notice of default has been filed in the public records.
 It means the owner has stopped making mortgage payments and the lender has given notice that unless the payments are brought up to date, it will sell the property to the highest bidder.

 Lenders can foreclose for other reasons, but the most common reason lenders file a notice of default is when a borrower is at least two payments in arrears.

 If the homeowner does not bring the loan current, the lender will take the property away from the owner.
 The final step the lender takes after a certain period has passed is to try to auction the property at a public sale.

 Not all homes that fall into foreclosure go to public sale because owners have the right to make up back payments up to a point, the timing of which varies from state to state.